aetherxc/INCODE-3-project4/README.md

 ```

 ## Installation
-- after cloning the repo, please edit the .env file and add your values for the variables
+- after cloning the repo, please add a .env file (a template is given) and add your values for the variables
 ```
  npm install (to install the pacakges)
 ```